Teddy Park: Early life

+Career

-1998–2006: Work with 1TYM
+1998–2006: Beginnings with 1TYM

-Park and Im were joined by rappers Jinhwan and Baekyoung and debuted as 1TYM in 1998 with the album, One Time for Your Mind.
+Park and Danny Im were joined by rappers Jinhwan and Baekyoung and debuted as 1TYM in 1998 with the album, One Time for Your Mind.
 It became one of the best-selling albums of the year and won several major awards.
 After the first album, Park began to have more input into the songs, and had a more prominent role in producing.
 In 2000, 1TYM released their second album 2nd Round.
-The songs 'One Love' and '쾌지나 칭칭' (Let's Sing and Dance Together), which he wrote and produced, won first place on TV music programs.
+The songs "One Love" and "쾌지나 칭칭" (Let's Sing and Dance Together), which he wrote and produced, won first place on TV music programs.
 This was followed by Third Time Fo' Yo' Mind in 2001.
 In 2003, 1TYM released their fourth album Once N 4 All, which yielded two singles: "Hot 뜨거", an up-beat hip-hop track with reggae rhythms, and "Without You", an emotional R&B ballad.
 The group went on a two-year hiatus in which member Im embarked on a brief solo career under the name of Taebin.
 The group reunited for the album One Way in 2005, their fifth and last studio album, before going on hiatus due to Jinhwan's mandatory military service.
 Their albums have sold a combined total of 780,000 copies.

 Though they were predominately hip hop artists, 1TYM was influenced by reggae and R&B. 1TYM along with the duo Jinusean were credited for bringing hip hop music and YG Entertainment to the mainstream.
 At 22 years old, Park also began producing for other artists on the label, most of whom were much older and more experienced than him.